kaltura/developer-platform/assets/markdown/generated/dropFolderXmlBulkUpload.dropFolderXml.md

 <td class="first">accessControl</td>
 <td rowspan="1">Option 2</td>
 <td>
 <span class="child-element-description"><xs:documentation xmlns:xs="http://www.w3.org/2001/XMLSchema">The access control profile system name of the entry.
-If not specified, the account&apos;s default access control profile is used.
+If not specified, the account's default access control profile is used.
 You can use the Kaltura API to set a specific access control system name.</xs:documentation></span><br>
 </td>
 <td>Yes</td>
 <td>1</td>